 According to Halyard, even complaints by health care professionals that strikethrough (seepage) occurred have involved less than 1 in 1 million gowns sold.

 Do Facts Matter?

 Interestingly, Wall Street seems not to care all that much about statistics and data when it comes to allegations of mischief by corporations.
-Ahead of the 60 Minutes report, shares of Kimberly-Clark and another company, Lakeland Industries Inc. (NASDAQ:LAKEB) that also makes protective slid.
+Ahead of the 60 Minutes report, shares of Kimberly-Clark and another company, Lakeland Industries Inc. (NASDAQ:LAKEA) that also makes protective slid.
 KMB lost about 1%.
 LAKE slid 4%.

 Keep in mind this was before the report even aired and following urging by Kimberly-Clark to a California federal judge that a $500 million class action lawsuit against the company be dismissed.

 As Investopedia points out, stocks move up and down seemingly irrespective of the news, based on supply and demand.
 The more people want a certain the stock, the higher the selling price.

 Of course, news can drive supply and demand, so the connection is always there.
 Bad news makes people want to sell their stock.
 Good news encourages them to buy.
 In the case of Halyard Health and Kimberly-Clark, the negative 60 Minutes report could drive stock prices down.

 Does this mean when there is bad news investors should panic or buy on the ensuing dip?
 And how does that affect Kimberly-Clark?

 Jim Cramer’s The Street named Kimberly-Clark 1 of 4 elite dividend-growing stocks all retirees should own.
 Saying the company has everything an investor could want, The Street pointed to KMB’s plethora of strong brands across many product categories, product innovation, increasing dividend growth and likely future growth as reasons to buy and hold the stock.